THE CONFERENCE

 CONFERENCE PHILOSOPHY & AIMS

-The 2026 National Indigenous Death in Custody Conference is guided by a philosophy that places families and communities at the heart of justice.
+The 2026 National Indigenous Black Death in Custody Conference is guided by a philosophy that places families and communities at the heart of justice.
 It seeks to centre the voices and lived experiences of those directly affected, while promoting culturally grounded, community-led solutions to prevent harm and protect lives.
 The conference champions transparency, oversight, and institutional accountability, fostering cross-sector collaboration across policing, corrections, health, and legal systems.
 By creating culturally safe spaces for dialogue, truth-telling, and healing, it drives momentum toward long-overdue justice and systemic reform, ensuring that the perspectives, knowledge, and resilience of Indigenous communities shape the future of policy, practice, and advocacy.

 WHO SHOULD ATTEND